mick-wright/Gravelamps/README.md

 ## Installation Instructions

+Gravelamps is available from pip and can be installed simply with

+	`pip install Gravelamps`

+Should you wish to build from the source.
 The process of installation has designed to be as simple as possible.
 Assuming all necessary dependencies are met, simply follow this procedure:

 1. Clone the repository
 2. In a terminal, navigate to the repository directory